ROM-Based Stochastic Optimization for a Continuous Manufacturing Process: System description and optimization strategy

 \subsection{Process description}

-As stated, the present work is focused on a continuous extrusion process for automotive seals.
-These parts, depicted in Figure \ref{part_image}, combine rubber materials and a metallic core.
+As stated, the present work is focused on a continuous extrusion process for automotive seals {(Figure~\ref{extrussion_line})}.
+These parts, depicted in Figure \ref{part_image}, {are made of an ethylene-propylene-diene monomer (EPDM) rubber and a metal core}.
 The process is divided into two main phases.
 In the first one, two extrusion screws feed the raw material through a die together with the metal core.
-The second phase involves the sequence of thermal treatments listed in Figure \ref{extrussion_line}.
-During this phase, the curing and foaming processes of the material take place.
-These thermal processes are the subject of the optimization described in the next section.
+The second phase involves the sequence of thermal treatments listed in Figure~{\ref{extrussion_stages}}.
+During this phase, the curing and foaming processes of the material take place. {The product is moving along a series of stages which alternates heating and cooling processes, with long infrared, microwave and gas-ovens separated by short ambient cooling stages.
+The gas ovens are more than 20~m long and have in consequence long thermal inertia.} These thermal processes are the subject of the optimization described in the next section.
 The heating and cooling treatments of this second phase can be summarized as follows: \begin{itemize} \item Ambient cooling after extrusion. \item Infrared oven. \item Ambient cooling. \item Microwave oven. \item Ambient cooling. \item Convective gas oven. \item Cooling bath. \item Ambient cooling. \item Convective gas oven. \item The profile is closed. \item Final ambient cool-down. \end{itemize}

-The production line is equipped with low-level control systems implemented on industrial PCs together with a SCADA (Supervisory Control And Data Acquisition) system for general process supervision.
-Quality control is performed on samples collected in the laboratory.
+The production line is equipped with low-level control systems implemented on industrial PCs together with a SCADA (Supervisory Control And Data Acquisition) system {{\cite{boyer2009scada}}, which allows for a remote high-level monitoring of the entire control architecture using a graphical user interface.} Quality control is performed on samples collected in the laboratory.